Director, Teaching Artist, Musician, Editor

 She has worked in collaboration with Harvard University, the National Gallery of Art, Irish World Academy, Trinity College Dublin, and Washington National Cathedral, among many others, and was a featured musical guest at the nationally-televised Inaugural Prayer Service for President Obama.

 Allison has taught singing for almost 20 years, recently including Washington National Cathedral, Georgetown University, and her own studio.
-Through her own personal healing and inner work along her voice journey, she has developed a unique, heart-centered framework for vocal mastery and visionary leadership grounded in sacred feminine principles.
+Through her own personal healing and inner work along her voice journey, she has developed a heart-centered framework for the voice and creativity.

 You can learn more about how to work with Allison at allisonmondel.com.